nextbreakpoint/infrastructure-as-code/README.md

     sonarqube.yourprivatedomain.com
     artifactory.yourprivatedomain.com

-The certificate and private key will be used to provision a private ELB to access internal servers.
+The certificate and the private key will be used to provision a private ELB to access internal servers.

     You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the above domains.

-### Create Docker image
+## Create Docker image

 Execute script run_build.sh to create the Docker image required to build the infrastructure: